Who Are We?

 - To worship and glorify God by being faithful to Him and obeying His commands.

-- To provide fellowship primarily, but not exclusively, for graduate students and post docs.
+- To provide fellowship primarily, but not exclusively, for graduate students and postdoctoral scholars.

 - To equip the members of the fellowship through God’s Word to better integrate our faith with our academic fields, to develop our God-given gifts and talents, and to discern God’s will for our future endeavors.

-- To seek and save the lost (Luke 19:10) among grad students, faculty, and others in the Hopkins community.
+- To seek and save the lost (Luke 19:10) among graduate students, faculty, and others in the Hopkins community.

 What Do We Believe?